-Now that your student has been accepted to college, has paid the deposit at her chosen school, and is about to head to college in a few short weeks, there is a new flood of information arriving – and this flood may make the earlier information seem like a mere trickle.
-And there is an important difference this time: this information is crucial and should be carefully read and considered.
+Now that your student has been accepted to college, has paid the deposit at their chosen school, and is about to head to college in a few short weeks, there is a new flood of information arriving – and this flood may make the earlier information seem like a mere trickle.
+There is an important difference this time: this information is crucial and should be carefully read and considered.

 Lots of summer information

 Although some of the summer information arriving from your student’s new college may come in hard copy through the mail, much of it will come electronically.
 And the information that arrives electronically will be sent to your student, not to you.
-It will most likely arrive at your student’s new college e-mail address, so it is important that she make sure that she sets that up as soon as the college gives her the log-in information.
-Be sure to ask her whether she’s done that.
+It will most likely arrive at your student’s new college e-mail address, so it is important that your student make sure that they set that up as soon as the college sends the log-in information.
+Be sure to ask whether that’s done.

-Once your student’s e-mail is set up and she begins to receive information, the summer work begins.
-Remember, though, that it is her work, not yours.
-It is important that your student read all of the information that she receives.
-Ask her to share with you any information that you need to have, but it is also important that your student take charge of dealing with her summer tasks.
+Once your student’s e-mail is set up and they begin to receive information, the summer work begins.
+Remember, though, that it is your student’s work, not yours.
+It is important that your student read all of the information that the college sends.
+Ask your student to share with you any information that you need to have, but it is also important that your student take charge of dealing with the summer tasks.
 If you were instrumental in keeping the college application process organized, it is tempting to step in and keep this process on track as well.
-However, this is a good first opportunity for your student to feel in charge of her college experience.
-Suggest that she stay organized and make a calendar with deadlines, but try to let her take the lead in the process as much as possible.
+However, this is a good first opportunity for your student to feel in charge of the college experience.
+Suggest that they stay organized and make a calendar with deadlines, but try to let your student take the lead in the process as much as possible.

 Your student should expect to receive a wide variety of material.
 Some will be simply informative, and some will be forms that will require action on your student’s part.
 Some forms will need to be returned over the summer and some will need to be brought when your student arrives on campus.
 Some responses may be optional and other information will be required.
 It is important that your student keep track of which is which.